jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 There are multiple workarrounds for this issue.

 The easiest involves the usage of IPv6 Entries in the public DNS.
-Since IPv6 addresses dont differentiate between local and public, the address will be abled to get resolved localy.
+Since IPv6 addresses dont differentiate between local and public, the address will be abled to get resolved locally.
 This however requires the use of a public DNS server - The Jellyfin Server does not have to be accessible from the outside though!

 </details>